therealhalonen/configuration_management_systems/h3/report.md

 	- Add .gitignore ( with what you can decide if you want certain files to not be pushed from your local git repo to the remote one)
 	- Choose a license

-I made a simple car_dir repo, like this:
+I made a simple car_nissan_connect repo, like this:
 ![Image2](https://github.com/therealhalonen/configuration_management_systems/blob/master/h3/res/new_repo.png)
 Note!
 Before i clicked `Create repository`, i changed the default branch to `master` which i use as a default locally.
 And it appeared to https://github.com/therealhalonen/car_nissan_connect